tredontho/purescript-book/text/chapter3.md

 {{#include ../exercises/chapter3/src/Data/AddressBook.purs:insertEntry}}
 ```

-This process is called _eta conversion_, and can be used (along with some other techniques) to rewrite functions in _point-free form_, which means functions defined without reference to their arguments.
+This process, called _eta conversion_, can be used (along with other techniques) to rewrite functions in _point-free form_, which means functions defined without reference to their arguments.

-In the case of `insertEntry`, _eta conversion_ has resulted in a very clear definition of our function - "`insertEntry` is just cons on lists".
-However, it is arguable whether point-free form is better in general.
+In the case of `insertEntry`, _eta conversion_ has resulted in a very clear definition of our function – "`insertEntry` is just cons on lists".
+However, it is arguable whether the point-free form is better in general.

 ## Property Accessors